theomantz/wtrcoolr/README.md

 Coolr chat uses Socket.IO and SimplePeer to implement web socket communication between two coworkers.

-To begin the chat or 'coolr', two peers are matched and their websocket id's syncronized.
+To begin the chat or `coolr`, two peers are matched and their websocket id's syncronized.
 This process begins on connection.
 Each user is assigned a socket id which is then sent to the database:

 <br></br>
 ```